raviparekh/openvpnDemoSetup/README.md

 Run the provision_openvpn script under ansible directory

-Note: The openvpn server configuration is done in a way so that it will push out routes for the VPC rather than re-routing all traffic of the client via the VPN (split tunneling).
+Note: The openvpn server has been configured for split tunneling.
+This will push out routes for the VPC rather than re-routing all traffic of the client via the VPN.
 The routes will need to be updated for your VPC CIDR block.
 See roles/openvpn/templates/server.j2
 '# push vpc route
 push "route 10.10.0.0 255.255.255.0"' for example